-Whether you’re a big business, small business or a start-up, having substantial knowledge in the key areas of your business can aid you in no small way to save money.
+Whether you’re a big business, small business or a start-up, having substantial knowledge in the key areas of your business can aid you in no small way in saving money.

 Moreover, knowledge in satisfying and meeting the needs of your customers helps you gain and enlarge a steady market base.
 This translates to being more profitable.